 In general, Tulips can appear different colors depending on the time of day, the brightness or dimness of the sun and if they have been forced.
 If we fall in love with a forced Tulip at the Breezand Lentetuin flower show, we always wait until we see it in the bulb fields before our final assessment.
 It can look completely different.
 When a camera enters into the color equation, there are even more variables, as each camera or cell phone slightly changes its representation of color depending on the time of day, amount of sunlight, intensity or saturation of Tulip color, and other colors around the Tulip.

 In addition to providing the greatest rainbow of colors, some Tulips are also fragrant.
 Double Early Tulips and Peony Flowering Tulips are known as the most fragrant classes of Tulips.
-But there are other individual varieties of Tulips that offer a sweet scent as well such as Emperor Tulip White Emperor; Single Early Tulips Couleur Cardinal and Keizerskroon; Triumph Tulips Annie Schilder, Apricot Beauty, Bastogne and Salmon Pearl; Giant Darwin Hybrid Tulips Akebono, Daydream, Holland's Glory, Lightning Sun and Silverstream; Parrot Tulip Apricot Parrot; and Lily Flowering Tulips Ballerina.
+But there are other individual varieties of Tulips that offer a sweet scent as well such as Emperor Tulip White Emperor; Single Early Tulip Keizerskroon; Triumph Tulips Apricot Beauty, Bastogne and Salmon Pearl; Giant Darwin Hybrid Tulips Akebono, Daydream, Lightning Sun and Silverstream; and Parrot Tulip Apricot Parrot.

 Fragrant Tulips offer a light sweet scent, pale in comparison to Oriental Lilies.
 Generally, cooler weather inhibits fragrance, while warmer weather incites fragrance.